-Ambling into Veselka after a night out in the East Village is one of the most revered late-night activities in this lively neighborhood.
-Open 24/7, there is no better place to find comforting plates of goulash, kielbasa, borscht, and even continental options like mac n’ cheese for the picky eater.
-However, the most rewarding experience results from ordering all the pierogi varieties, from cheese to seasonal blueberry, and arguing with your dining companions over which savory dumpling reigns supreme.
+Ambling into Veselka after a night out in the East Village is a time-honored late-night tradition in this lively neighborhood.
+Open 24/7 since 1954, there is no better place to find comforting plates of goulash, kielbasa, borscht and more familiar options like mac and cheese.
+However, the most rewarding experience results from ordering all the pierogi varieties, from cheese to seasonal blueberry, and arguing with your dining companions over which of these savory Ukranian dumplings reigns supreme.

 Evoking a classic Manhattan feel, this historic stand-alone diner sits amid towering office buildings in one of the most prolific financial districts in the world.
 Menu prices and the half-lit “Diner” sign outside its entrance have changed little since 1962, with the former providing inexhaustible choices, from overstuffed baked potatoes to the oversized Reuben and triple-decker BLT sandwiches – without even mentioning the 44 types of burgers.
 Or enjoy a cup of joe while reflecting upon the endlessly energetic and continually evolving Manhattan landscape outside the window.